 We’ve compiled a list of some of the most popular and inspirational psalms to meet you where you are and to help you grow in your relationship with God.
 Reflect on them yourself, or send them to a friend or loved one who could benefit from the encouragement of scripture.

 The book of Psalms is centered around giving glory to God and exploring what it looks like to respond to the hills and valleys of life through faith.
 Through beautiful and creative poetic expression, the Psalms are as relevant today as they were at the time of their composition.
-This Biblical book continues to help us to fix our eyes upon God and encourages us to give thanks for the blessings we have received.
+This Biblical book continues to help us to fix our eyes upon God and encourages us to give thanks to the lord for the blessings we have received.

 Psalms for Comfort